awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

    Add any other filters that you need\.
 When you have chosen an AMI, select its checkbox\.

 1. Choose **Launch**\.
 Accept the default values as you step through the wizard\.
 For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
 When the instance is ready, connect to it\.
-For more information, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.
+For more information, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.

 1. You can perform any of the following actions on your instance to customize it for your needs:
    + Install software and applications